 HIV is not the only threat from unsafe healthcare.
 Pakistan has one of the worst epidemics of hepatitis C in the world due to unsterile practices during healthcare and cosmetic services.
 Hepatitis B is also common.
 In this link, Sohail Rabbani characterizes hepatitis B, C, and HIV as a Three Headed Monster threatening Pakistan.
 The same monster threatens other countries.

 Kot Imrana, near Kot Momin, Sargodha, 2018-19

 In January 2019, the Health Department found 669 (13.4%) of 5,000 residents of Kot Imrana were HIV-positive.
 HIV prevalence was higher in women and children. “[A] quack was found to have used the same syringe on multiple patients.”
 There are many quacks in the region. “[B]arbers are the other sources of HIV transmission because they use contaminated razors and blades.”
 Almost one year earlier, in early March 2018, the Pakistan Observer reported “elders of the area [Kot Imrana village] brought the matter [of many HIV-positive residents] to the knowledge of the Punjab government.”
 Responding to local concerns, the health department drew and sent blood from 2,757 residents for HIV tests.
 By mid-March 2018, tests found 204 (14.5%) of 1,406 persons to be HIV-positive.
 In mid-March 2018, The local District Health Authority Chief Executive Officer Dr Nusrat Riaz “told the publication [Pakistan Today] that the disease had mainly spread in the area due to the use of one syringe on multiple [people] by a local quack.”

-While the press in Pakistan reported a serious problem by March 2018, as late as June 2018, a leading international journal misleadingly reported only 1.29% HIV prevalence in the village.
+While the press in Pakistan had already reported a serious problem by March 2018, in June 2018 — three months later! — Lancet Infectious Diseases, a leading international journal, misleadingly reported only 1.29% HIV prevalence in the village.